n8n-io/n8n-docs/docs/integrations/builtin/credentials/google/oauth-single-service.md

 1. From Google's **OAuth client created** modal, copy the **Client ID**.
 Enter this in your n8n credential.
 2. From the same Google modal, copy the **Client Secret**.
 Enter this in your n8n credential.
-2. in n8n, select **Sign in with Google** to complete your Google authentication.
+2. In n8n, select **Sign in with Google** to complete your Google authentication.
 3. **Save** your new credentials.

 <!--